airshipit/airshipctl/docs/source/cli/airshipctl_cluster_list.md

 ## airshipctl cluster list

-Retrieve the list of defined clusters
+Airshipctl command to get and list defined clusters

 ### Synopsis

-Retrieve the list of defined clusters
+Retrieve and list the defined clusters in the table form or display just the name as specified.

 ```
 airshipctl cluster list [flags]